Deep-Symmetry/afterglow/README.md

                                           :max (hue (adjust-hue yellow 5)))))

-You can add lighten it up by adding something like `:lightness 70` to the `hue-oscillator` call, darken it a bumch with `:lightness 20` or desaturate it a touch with `:saturation 80`...
+You can add lighten it up by adding something like `:lightness 70` to the `hue-oscillator` call, darken it a bunch with `:lightness 20` or desaturate it a touch with `:saturation 80`...
+For more options and ideas, delve into the colors library API documentation, and the various oscillators that Afterglow makes available to you.

 ...